-PM 1: Number and percent of critical incidents (alleged A,N,E, and/or unexplained/suspicious death) that were addressed within required timeframe as stated in the approved waiver.
-N: Number of critical incidents (alleged A,N,E, and/or unexplained/suspicious death) that were addressed within required timeframe as stated in the approved waiver.
-D: Total number of critical incidents.
+PM 1: # and % of critical incidents (alleged A,N,E, and/or unexplained/suspicious death)addressed within required timeframe as in approved waiver.
+N: #of critical incidents (alleged A,N,E, and/or unexplained/suspicious death)addressed within required timeframe as in approved waiver.
+D: Total # of all critical incidents regardless of whether they were addressed within the required time frames.